Top 9 Renovations to Increase Home Value in 2025

 Pool

-Homeowners in certain parts of the country can increase their home’s value by up to 7% if they add a pool, according to Bankrate.
+Homeowners in certain parts of the country can increase their home’s value by up to 7% if they add a pool.
 Adding a pool can make financial sense if you live in a warmer climate area, like Florida or California, or in a neighborhood where most other houses have pools.

 However, adding a pool isn’t always the right call.
-The added expense and maintenance upkeep required might outweigh any potential ROI a pool could yield.
-Consult a real estate agent to advise if adding a pool will leave you high and dry.
+The added expense and maintenance upkeep might outweigh any potential ROI a pool could yield.
+Consult a real estate agent to determine if adding a pool will leave you high and dry.

 Deck or patio